CSRenA/Sample-Programs/Pet Adoption System - Command Line/README.md

 # Pet Adoption System - Command Line
-# Please note: This program was created as an assignment for a Software Engineering course at George Mason University during the Fall 2017 Semester.
-This README document has been updated to account for changes in repositories and document locations.
+# <i> Please note: This program was created as an assignment for a Software Engineering course at George Mason University during the Fall 2017 Semester.
+This README document has been updated to account for changes in repositories and document locations.</i>

 Assignment for CS321 for Sean, Lauren, Alex, and Adam.